nkthurman/hassos-addons/tridn4/README.md

 https://github.com/nkthurman/addon-tridn4

-2. Find the "Tridn4" add-on and click it.
+2. Find the "Niagara 4.10" add-on and click it.
 3. Click on the "INSTALL" button.